spatie/geocoder/README.md

 [![StyleCI](https://styleci.io/repos/19355432/shield)](https://styleci.io/repos/19355432)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/geocoder.svg?style=flat-square)](https://packagist.org/packages/spatie/geocoder)

-This Laravel package can convert any address to GPS coordinates.
+This PHP package can convert any address to GPS coordinates.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).